mudu93/Tribute-page/README.md

 1. [Contacts](reacheToMe)

 # About the Project
-This project covers a simple tribute page
+This project covers a simple tribute page using pure html & css

 # Project Status
-The project is almost complete
+The project is almost complete.<br>
 Contributions are always welcome!
 Looking forward to any issues you want to raise

 # Getting Started
 This project doesn't need any dependencies at all.
 You can run clone, fork, download and run on any editor of your choice.
 Modify it to suit your needs

-This proejct was completed as part of fun challenges at freeCodeCamp.org so you can easily run the code at this pen https://codepen.io/pen/.
-Sign up for a free account and practice as much as you want
+This proejct was completed as part of fun challenges at freeCodeCamp.org so you can easily run the code at this pen https://codepen.io/pen/. <br>Sign up for a free account and practice as much as you want

 # Contact
 If you run into any issues, please reach me at msugal@hotmail.com or https://twitter.com/MuduSugal